-Versions 4.8.x and later include a language option.
+Versions 4.8.x and later include language options.
 This also applies to the installation process.
 Choose the language you wish to use and click "OK".
-If this is a first-time installation this will also set that language as the default for normal SaberCopy operation but can be changed at any time.
+If this is a first-time installation this will also set that language as the default for SaberCopy but can be changed at any time.
 See Language option for more details.